This post will provide several great ideas for things to do and see in Oxford, England.

 Visitors who are interested in a guided tour can actually take one from London which includes the popular Warner Bros.
 Studio Tour.

 You can learn more about this option on our post covering Oxford day trips from London.

 For those who choose to guide themselves, make sure to read our post covering Harry Potter sights in and around London for help finding the most interesting film locations.

 Many members on our London Facebok Group recommend that Harry Potter fans visit Oxford over Cambridge, as there's much more to see here for fans of the franchise.

 In addition to all the areas used while filming the Harry Potter movies, Oxford is also home to filming locations from Downton Abbey.

 Fans of the series may want to consider taking either a self-guided or professionally organized tour while they’re in the area.

-Although you can definitely go on your own exploration to find and see these sites, there are quite a few guided tours that include access to popular destinations such as Highclere Castle and Blenheim Palace.
+Although you can definitely go on your own exploration to find and see these sites, there are quite a few guided tours that include access to popular destinations such as Highclere Castle and Blenheim Palace, birthplace of Winston Churchill.

 For more details on both of these options, make sure to read our post about Downton Abbey tours and locations.

 You can also take a trip from London which includes several Downton Abbey sites.
 Check our day trips to Oxford section for more information.